uswds/uswds-site/pages/ui-components/packages.md

 ### The uswds-core package
 The `uswds-core` package is a new package in USWDS 3.0. `uswds-core` is the engine of the design system, and includes all the functions, mixins, placeholders, tokens, and fonts necessary to write USWDS Sass.

-Any custom Sass you write needs to `@use "uswds-core"` at the top of the file to load the USWDS desigbn language.
+Any custom Sass you write needs to `@use "uswds-core"` at the top of the file to load the USWDS design language.
 We suggest using `@uswds "uswds-core" as *` to add USWDS to the global namespace.
 For example:

 ```scss
 /* custom-styles.scss */